-The lucky direction is decided according to the rules of traditional Chinese astrology, and this year (2020) this is west-south-west.
+The lucky direction is decided according to the rules of traditional Chinese astrology, and this year (2021) this is south-south-east.
 This custom began in western Japan but has now spread throughout the country and on Setsubun you can find ehō-maki on sale in every supermarket and convenience store.

 Bean scattering doesn’t just take place in private homes, but in public places too.
 Many shrines and temples hold special events which include bean-scattering into the crowd and sometimes fully costumed devils roaming the grounds and scaring all the kids.
 At the bigger shrines and temples, such as Zozoji Temple or Sensoji Temple in Tokyo, celebrities will be invited to throw the beans from a stage, and people will try to catch them for good luck.
 In Kyoto’s Yasaka Jinja Shrine it is maiko (apprentice geisha) who throw the beans cheerfully into the crowd.